QLAC Qualified Longevity Annuity Contract

 As I mentioned earlier, RMD is the acronym for Required Minimum Distributions.

-RMD is the amount of money Uncle Sam requires you to withdraw each year from your IRA and 401k accounts once you reach age 70-1/2.
-The IRS makes you take this money out of your IRA and 401k accounts so it can tax that money.
-These required withdrawals are included in your taxable income.
+RMD is the amount of money Uncle Sam requires you to withdraw each year from your Traditional IRA and other pre-tax accounts once you reach RMD age.
+The IRS makes you withdraw this money so it can be taxed.
+Typically RMDs are fully taxable and included in your taxable income.

-The new rules allow you to buy a longevity annuity with your IRA money and not worry about having to include the value of that IRA annuity in your RMD calculations from age 70-1/2 up to age 85.
+Back in July 2014, the Treasury Department relaxed RMD rules a bit to encourage you to financially prepare for retirement.
+The new rules allow you to buy a QLAC with your IRA and not include the value of this QLAC annuity in your RMD calculations.

-So, how can buying a QLAC reduce my income taxes?
+So, how can buying a QLAC reduce your income taxes?

-Let’s assume you have a traditional IRA and you invested the maximum allowable $125,000 into a QLAC with an income start date of age 80.
-If you did not buy a QLAC, that $125,000 would grow in value and when you reached age 70-1/2, your first year's RMD would be due.
-That amount would be added to your taxable income, and you would be obliged to pay income tax on it.
+Let’s assume you have a Traditional IRA and you invested the maximum allowable $200,000 into a QLAC with an income start date of age 80.
+If you did not buy a QLAC, that $200,000 would grow in value and when you reached RMD age, you'd have to withdraw your first RMD.
+Your RMD amount is fully taxable as income, obliging you to include the full amount in taxes.

-But with a QLAC, you're not forced to withdraw an RMD at age 70, nor in any of the subsequent 9 years.
-So the tax savings accrued from not having to withdraw RMDs for 10 years will be significant.
-Remember, had you not invested in a QLAC, you would have been responsible to remove RMDs from what is otherwise an IRA account.
-Of course, an exact calculation of your tax savings would depend on how much your IRA account grew during the 10 years and your income tax bracket at that time.
+But with a QLAC, you're allowed to omit this $200,000 from your RMD calculations.
+So the tax savings from not having to withdraw RMDs for close to 10 years could be quite significant.
+Of course an exact calculation of your tax savings would depend on how much your IRA account grew during and your income tax bracket.

 By investing in the QLAC, you essentially postpone paying income tax on some of your IRA money.